 Cooperation with the universities’ law clinics has led to an increased use of clinical legal education, which is an important tool for teaching human rights through experiential learning.
 Students are given the chance to practically apply human rights at law clinics during the course of their studies.
 Clinical outreach activities also contribute to access to justice for marginalised and vulnerable persons including women and children.

-Mentorship and advise at law clinics have informed the development of repositories that include a first Zimbabwean Law Clinicians Manual, developed in cooperation with partner institutions.
-This teacher manual provides an introduction to the concept of clinical legal education, how to organise it and how to run a university-based law clinic.
+Mentorship and advise at law clinics have informed the development of repositories that include a first Zimbabwean Law Clinicians Manual and a Street Law Manual, developed in cooperation with partner institutions.
+The Zimbabwean Law Clinicians Manual provides an introduction to the concept of clinical legal education, how to organise it and how to run a university-based law clinic.
+The Street Law Manual is an essential tool to guide students and law clinicians in conducting street law in communities, promoting experiential learning for students and access to justice for the indigent in the society.
 Support to law clinics has also resulted in the foundation of the Zimbabwean Association of University-based Law Clinics, a platform for cooperation and exchange between the clinics.

 Guest lectures